spiffe/spiffe/standards/WIT-SVID.md

 The `iss` claim MAY be present.
 When present, it SHOULD NOT be a value compatible with OpenID Connect Discovery - this is to prevent the validation and acceptance of the WIT-SVID as an OIDC ID Token without validation of a proof of possession.

-Within SPIFFE, there already exists mechanisms for the distribution of trust bundles, and, the trust domain part of the `sub` broadly identifies the issuer.
+Within SPIFFE, there already exists mechanisms for the distribution of trust bundles and the trust domain part of the `sub` broadly identifies the issuer.
 In many cases, this makes the `iss` claim redundant.
 The specification has intentionally been left relaxed for the `iss` claim to support the usage of alternative trust distribution models and developments to the specification in future.

 ### 3.8.
 Additional Claims